gbdubs/bird_data_guessing/README.md

 # Bird Data Estimation

-Given a bird's latin and english names, scrape wikipedia to try to ascertain the association of the bird with several
+Given a bird's latin and english names, scrape the web to try to ascertain the association of the bird with several
 properties: